mikejolley/sidebar-login/readme.txt

 == Changelog ==

+* Slovakian translation by Alexander Kriss
+* Swedish translation by Tommy Wahlund

 = 2.5.3 =
 * Removed nonce check on frontend due to conflict with caching scripts
 * Arabic translation by Mamoun Elkheir